iwebexpert/screen-size-overlay/README.md

 <img src="docs/images/dark.png" alt="Dark Overlay" />

-Screen Size Overlay is a lightweight React component that displays the current screen dimensions and a responsive breakpoint label (e.g., XS, SM, MD) on the screen.
-This can be especially useful for developers during responsive design testing.
-Built with TypeScript for a modern development experience.
+Screen Size Overlay is a lightweight and flexible React component for displaying the current screen size and active breakpoint.
+Includes presets for Tailwind CSS, Bootstrap (4/5), Foundation, Bulma and MUI with full support for custom breakpoints.
+Perfect for quick debugging and ensuring responsive UI during development.

 Easy to integrate into any React or Next.js project.